Subtitling 101: How to automatically add and customize subtitles with VEED

 📎 Note: Downloading the SRT file is an option available to VEED Pro users — the same as adding your brand kit and unlimited auto-subtitling.

-Why stick with VEED to add subtitles to your videos
+Why creators stick with VEED for subtitles

 Here’s what Chris says: